emeth-/pokelocater/README.md

 $ git push heroku master
 ```

 Now visit your heroku app url in the browser.
+You must use `https://` instead of `http://` to allow location tracking (modern browsers block it if not https).

 ### Setup locally
 ```